HorizenOfficial/horizen-migration-cli/README.md

 ## Overview

 A snapshot of all ZEN account balances was taken at a certain point in time and added to a smart contract on Base.
 A claim process was created to allow ZEN holders to claim their new ZEN by creating and submitting a claim.
-There is a website to make simple claims (see horizen.io website).
+There is a [UI](https://pentesting.horizen.io/playground) to make simple claims.
 This tool supports every step of the process for more complex or bulk claims, including those involving multisig addresses.

 * The general claim process is to create and sign a message with the private key of the ZEN address that contains the ZEN.
 * The message and a Base destination is then sent to a contract on the Base network after verifying the message and the balance.